Today, all it takes to learn with high-quality online courses is an internet connection . And in many cases it´s even free!

 Most MOOCs have integrated test questions.
 The video sequences are mixed with short multiple choice questions, so you are encouraged to always keep on top of the learning material.
 If there is something you didn’t understand, you can just rewatch the video or ask a question in the forum.

 After finishing the MOOC, you have the option of taking a final exam to earn a certificate or statement of participation.
-Often (not always), these optional certificates require payment.
-But you can use them later on, for instance, to include in your LinkedIn profile. ("Are the Certificates Wort It?")
+These optional certificates usually need to be purchased.
+But you can use them to include in your LinkedIn profile ("Are the Certificates Wort It?").

-Details about the structure of your particular MOOC are shown on the website of the course provider.
-If you’re only watching the learning content (without certificate), it is usually completely free (more about free courses here).
+Details about the course structure are shown on the website of the course provider.
+If you’re only accessing the learning content, it is usually free (more about free courses here).